harvard-lil/nuremberg/README.md

 ### Project Settings

+> NOTE: An example configuration used for the demo site on Heroku is in the (heroku)[https://github.com/harvard-lil/nuremberg/tree/heroku] branch as `staging.py`.

 Environment-specific Django settings live in the `nuremberg/settings` directory, and inherit from `nuremberg.settings.generic`.
 The settings module is configured by the `DJANGO_SETTINGS_MODULE` environment variable; the default value is `nuremberg.settings.dev`.

 Secrets (usernames, passwords, security tokens, nonces, etc.) should not be placed in a settings file or committed into git.
 The proper place for these is an environment variable configured on the host, and read via `os.environ`.
 If they must live in a `.py` file, they should be included in the environment settings file via an `import` statement and uploaded separately as part of the deployment process.

 (The only exception to this is the defaults used in the dev environment.)

+### Data

+Since it is expected that this app will host a largely static dataset, there isn't an admin interface to speak of.
+Updates can go straight into MySQL.
+Just ensure that any changes are reindexed by Solr.

+The test fixture database dump is, for all intents and purposes, a production-ready database at the time of this writing.
+However, that file should only be updated when necessary to support testing new features.

+#### Solr

+Solr indexes are defined in relevant `search_indexes.py` files, and

+The Solr schema must be maintained as part of the deploy process.
+When deploying an updated schema, make sure to generate and upload the `schema.xml` file using `manage.py build_solr_schema`, then run a complete reindexing.

+> WARNING: Be cautious when doing this in production-- although in general reindexing will happen transparently, certain schema changes will cause a `SCHEMA-INDEX-MISMATCH` error that will cause search pages to error until reindexing completes.

+#### Reindexing

+If writes are relatively infrequent, manual reindexing using `manage.py update_index` should work fine.
+If writes are occurring on a daily or hourly basis, you should set up a `cron` script or similar to automate reindexing on a nightly or hourly basis using `--age 24` or `--age 1`.
+(Note: This will restrict reindexing only for indexes that have an `updated_at` field defined; currently, `photographs` does not, but completely reindexing that model is fast anyway.)

+Reindexing should only take a few minutes to run.
+For more fine-grained information on indexing progress, use `--batch-size 100 --verbosity 2` or similar.

+#### Transcripts

+There is a management command `manage.py ingest_transcript_xml` which reads a file or files like `NRMB-NMT01-23_00512_0.xml` and generates or updates the appropriate transcript, volume, and page models.
+Since some values read out of the XML are stored in the database, re-ingesting is the preferred way to update transcript data.
+If database XML is modified directly, remember to call `populate_from_xml` on the appropriate TranscriptPage model to update date, page, and sequence number.

+Remember to run `manage.py update_index transcripts` after ingesting XML to enable searching of the new content.

 ### Static Assets